-Lots of fireworks mark the ending of Dusshera festival.
+Lots of fireworks mark the end of the Dussehra festival.
 What an amazing way to complete a celebration.
-Sometime the Mela continues for a couple of days even after the main event, allowing people to enjoy rides and celebrations some more.
+Sometimes the Mela continues for a couple of days even after the main event, allowing people to enjoy rides and celebrations some more.

 Lath Mar Holi (Barsana, Vrindavan)

 Holi as you all know, is a festival of colors.
 People from all walks of life paint each other’s faces with colors and gradually it turns into a merry-making affair.
 All this sounds so wonderful and lively.
 But what if some women chase you with a stick and beat you here and there?
 Sounds terrifying, isn’t it?
 Well, the men of Barsana in Mathura do not fear these Lathis and celebrate it as a local festival known as Lath Mar Holi.

 Played just before the actual Holi day, Lath Mar Holi is a unique way of celebrating this colorful occasion.
 The reason behind bearing these sticks by the men of Barsana is that in Hindu Mythology, Lord Krishna visited the village of his beloved Radha on this very day and in this, he playfully teased Radha and her friends.